 “In short, this means that any returning residents from these countries will have to quarantine in an assigned hotel room for 10 days from the time of arrival.

 “When they arrive, they’ll be escorted to a designated hotel, which will be closed to guests who aren’t quarantining, for 10 days or for longer if they test positive for COVID-19 during their stay.”

-These hotels will be monitored by security guards on all the floors of the hotels, with guests expected to clean their own rooms.
+These hotels are be monitored by security guards on all the floors of the hotels, with guests expected to clean their own rooms.

 “People will need to remain in their rooms, and of course will not be allowed to mix with other guests.”
 Matt Hancock said, “And there will be visible security in place to ensure compliance, alongside necessary support – so even as we protect public health, we can look after the people in our care.”

 Guests in the quarantine hotels will be tested for Covid-19 multiple times during their stay.
 If they test positive, they will have to pay for further nights in the hotel to complete a full 14-day isolation period.

 The health secretary confirmed this in his address to the House of Commons as he said, “All passengers are already required to take a pre-departure test, and cannot travel to this country if it is positive.

 “From Monday [February 15], all international arrivals, whether under home quarantine or hotel quarantine, will be required by law to take further PCR tests on day 2 and day 8 of that quarantine.

 “Passengers will have to book these tests through our online portal before they travel.”